Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

-In English the word belief means an opinion or a conviction or, in the context of religion, it can refer to a doctrine or theories held by a group.
+In English the word belief means an opinion or a conviction and, in the context of religion, it refers to a doctrine or theories held by a group.

 In the language of the Ojibwa, belief literally means "the truth that is evident in the way of the action".
 The word we use is n'debewetawinxxi.

 As humans we procrastinate, goof off, make excuses, rationalize and generally avoid the things we know we "should" be doing.
 Appreciating the nature of human beings, the traditional Ojibwa social structure and value system evolved to guide men and women back to consciousness.

 The concept of vision quest was part of that process.
 By participating in that ritual young men began their lifelong search for meaning and spiritual fulfillment.